KureneAmy/lncRNA-seq-processing-pipeline/README.md

           # If you don't have at least 2 replicated samples for each group, deseq2 should be set to false.
           # If replicated samples are available, you can set to true to perform DESeq2 and GSEA analyses, etc.
           deseq2: true

+        # --- 7.
+Report Settings ---
+        # Controls the automatic HTML + Markdown report generated at the end of the pipeline.
+        report:
+          # Set to false to skip report generation entirely.
+          enable: true
+          # absolute path to the report generation script (generate_report.py)
+          script: "/mnt1/4.NAS2025/zhangam/easyomics_test/lncRNA-seq/Scripts/generate_report.py"
+          # Report metadata (displayed in the report header).
+          title: "lncRNA-seq Analysis Report"
+          author: "EasyOmics Pipeline"
+          project: "lncRNA-seq Project"

+          # When true, images are embedded as base64 data URIs so the HTML file
+          # can be opened offline without any external dependencies.
+          inline_images: true
         ```

       * **Step 2: Dry-run and dag-make**